 Rod Quantock is one of the reasons that Melbourne is the live comedy capital of Australia.
-As a pioneer of stand-up comedy, Rod has more than thirty years’ experience working in cabaret, theatre, television and radio.
+As a pioneer of stand-up comedy, Rod has more than fifty years’ experience working in cabaret, theatre, television and radio.

 Rod is known first and foremost as a very funny man, but his reach extends beyond comedy into political and social activism.
 A passionate environmental activist and advocate for social justice, he lobs Molotov cocktails of mirth at the most serious of subjects.
 When you see Rod Quantock in action, you can be sure he’ll be talking about something of substance; he just may be holding a rubber chicken.